ea-tel/detel-book/_chapters/chapters/methodologies/DBR.md

 According to the scale, each cycle lasted about six months.

 ### McKenney and Reeves’ model
-Based on their survey and analysis of existing models and frameworks for DBR, McKenney and Reeves {% cite McKenney %} created the _generic model for conducting design research in education_:
+Based on their survey and analysis of existing models and frameworks for DBR, McKenney and Reeves {% cite McKenney2012a %} created the _generic model for conducting design research in education_:

 <figure>
     <img src="https://user-images.githubusercontent.com/100372892/168300939-a48e62ed-dd34-4ef4-943c-fbf4c7b29a80.JPG" alt="DBR_cycle4_mckenneyreeves">